 Fortunately, improvement leaders can learn and apply principles and tools from many disciplines related to the psychology of change to do just that.

 Building on the legacies of Deming, Rogers, and many others, a renewed focus on the human side of change increases the likelihood that efforts to improve health and health care will succeed in the short term and be scaled and sustained over time.

 The IHI Psychology of Change Framework is an approach to advancing and sustaining improvement together with the people directly and indirectly affected by that improvement.

-NEW IHI WHITE PAPER
+IHI WHITE PAPER